wiwiwuwuwa/resume/readme.md

 - Developed and integrated native Android and iOS code using Java and Objective-C, introducing new features and improving accessibility for diverse user groups.
 - Assisted in mentoring new team members, guiding them through project tasks and participating in interviews.

-## Personal Projects
+## Additional Experience

+### C++, C
 - Developed a game engine in C++ and DirectX12.
 - Implemented a software rasterizer library and small virtual machines in C.

+### TypeScript
 - Created an AI LLM chat bot using TypeScript, llama-cpp, SQLite, and ORM Sequelize.

+### Unity
-- Implemented custom Scriptable Render Pipelines and a deferred renderer in Unity.
+- Implemented custom Scriptable Render Pipelines, a deferred renderer, custom PBR, and numerous shaders and post-processing effects.
-- Developed custom PBR and screen space raytracing shaders.
-- Created a custom terrain system in Unity.
-- Created a cloud system asset using compute shaders.
+- Created a custom terrain system and a cloud system asset using compute shaders.
 - Worked with ragdoll physics, implementing active ragdolls, and developed custom car physics using raycast and wheel friction formulas.

+### Blender
 - Engaged in low poly modeling and animation using Blender.

 ## Education